lancedb/lancedb/docs/src/hybrid_search.md

 LanceDB supports both semantic and keyword-based search.
 In real world applications, it is often useful to combine these two approaches to get the best best results.
 For example, you may want to search for a document that is semantically similar to a query document, but also contains a specific keyword.
 This is an example of *hybrid search*, a search algorithm that combines multiple search techniques.

 ## Hybrid search in LanceDB
-You can perform hybrid search in LanceDB by combining the results of semantic and full-text search using the re-ranking algorithm of your choice.
-You can either choose one of the many re-rankers supported by lancedb or you can write your own custom re-ranker.
+You can perform hybrid search in LanceDB by combining the results of semantic and full-text search via a reranking algorithm of your choice.
+LanceDB provides multiple rerankers out of the box.
+However, you can always write a custom reranker if your use case need more sophisticated logic .

 ```python
 import lancedb